From Northern New Jersey into New York City: Your Ultimate Guide

 Liberty State Park Water Taxi

 Liberty Landing Marina is in Jersey City, NJ.
 The ferry arrives in New York City right near the World Financial Center and Brookfield Place.
-These are also right next to the World Trade Center and 9/11 Memorial.
+These are also right next to the World Trade Center and the 9/11 Memorial.
 From here, you can venture out into Tribeca and enjoy a night full of great meals.

 See more information about the Liberty State Park Water Taxi.